adisadi/go-dart-pub/README.md

 ```

 However, you might also consider:
-* Using a reverse proxy
+* Using a reverse proxy for https, oauth etc...

 Pub Custom Auth discussion: